Radio DJ Steve Wright died in February 2024 and now, 16 months on, the contents of his will and who he has left his estate to has been revealed.

 Steve was replaced in his daily afternoon slot back in September 2022.
 Scott Mills took over in a bid to attract a younger audience.

-The move was blasted at the time and, this week, others have spoken out about the treatment of Steve by the BBC.
+The move was blasted at the time and, following his death, others spoke out about the treatment of Steve by the BBC.

 A spokesperson for Radio 2 told us: “Steve was deeply loved by the Radio 2 family and listeners, and for almost three decades he hosted a raft of brilliant shows on the network enjoyed by millions.